How to Calculate Margin vs. Markup

 How Do You Calculate Margin?

-Profit margin is a ratio that measures how much your business earns on a product or service.
-The term has many variations: net profit margin, operating profit margin, unit margin, and gross profit margin.
-We’ll cover each of these below, but when financial professionals talk about “margin,” they usually refer to gross margin: profit from a sale after deducting COGS.
+There are many variations of the term: net profit margin, operating profit margin, unit margin, and gross profit margin.
+We’ll cover each of these below, but when most people talk about “margin,” they usually refer to gross margin: profit from a sale after deducting COGS.

 How to Calculate margin